pydio/pydio-doc-admin-guide/2_getting_started/6_gui_customizer.md

 ## Enable the branding tool:

 First of all, you need to enable the branding tool.
-To do so, please go to the administration dashboard, then to Users Features > Appearance.
+To do so, please go to the administration dashboard, then to Users **Features > Appearance**.

 In the Main Options tab, make sure it's set like that:
 [:image-popup:5_customize_users_interface/vanity_enable_branding_tool.png]